 *On this date in 1681, we affirm Boone Hall Plantation.
-This is one of the estimated 46,200 American plantations in 1860, located in Mount Pleasant, Charleston County, South Carolina.
+It is located in Mount Pleasant, Charleston County, South Carolina, and was one of the estimated 46,200 American plantations in 1860.

-The earliest known reference to the site is in a land grant of 470 acres from owner Theophilus Patey to his daughter Elizabeth and her new husband, Major John Boone, as a wedding gift.
-Their land became known as Boone Hall Plantation, but when a house was built on the site is unknown.
+The earliest known reference to the site is a 470-acre land grant from owner Theophilus Patey to his daughter Elizabeth and her new husband, Major John Boone, as a wedding gift.
+Their land became known as Boone Hall Plantation, but it was unknown when a house was built on the site.
 John Boone was one of the first slave owners to arrive in the colony of South Carolina in 1672.
 Boone and his wife were ancestors of Founding Fathers Edward Rutledge and John Rutledge.

 Boone was elected to the colonial Grand Council during the 1680s but was removed twice because he illegally trafficked enslaved Native Americans, became associated with pirates, and concealed stolen goods.
 He did hold other local offices, such as tax assessor and highway commissioner.
 Boone divided his estate among his wife and five children when he died.
 His eldest son, Thomas, made Boone Hall his home.
 It later passed to another descendant known as John Boone.
 The Boone family owned the plantation until fourteen years after descendant John Boone's death when his widow Sarah sold the property in 1811 to Thomas A. Vardell for $12,000.